Yasunao Tone

+Tone died on 12 May 2025, at the age of 90.

 Early life in Tokyo

 While in high-school Tone became interested in Japanese Avant-Garde poetry and prose of the 1920s and 30s.
 After entering the Literature program at Chiba National University, where he was enrolled from 1953-1957, Tone’s interest in literature expanded to a more general interest in the modernism of the interwar period.
 During this time, Tone was particularly influenced by Assistant Professor Tsuneyoshi Shigenobu and the instructor Isamu Kurita.
 Under Shigenobu’s guidance, Tone and his classmates translated Maurice Blanchot’s La Part du feu over a two-year period.
-Kurita, on the other hand, taught Tone about Bataille as well as introduced him to critics and poets of his own generation such as Yoshiaki Tōno, Kōichi Iijima and Makoto Ōoka.
-Tone, meanwhile, continued to seek out prewar Japanese avant-garde culture in journals such as “Shi to Shinron,” “Ge.Gjgjgam.Prr.Gjmgem,” “Bara●Majutsu●Gakusetsu,” and “Fukuikutaru Kafu-yo” and through the work of Tomoyoshi Murayama and his Mavo group.
-Tone then wrote his thesis on Dada and Surrealism, interviewing many of the prominent figures of the 20th century avant-garde in Japan in the process such as Katsue Kitazono, Shūzō Takiguchi, Kōichi Kihara and Sansei Yamanaka.
+Kurita, on the other hand, taught Tone about Bataille as well as introduced him to critics and poets of his own generation such as Yoshiaki Tōno, Kōichi Iijima, and Makoto Ōoka.
+Tone, meanwhile, continued to seek out prewar Japanese avant-garde culture in journals such as "Shi to Shinron", "Ge.Gjgjgam.Prr.Gjmgem", "Bara●Majutsu●Gakusetsu", and "Fukuikutaru Kafu-yo" and through the work of Tomoyoshi Murayama and his Mavo group.
+Tone then wrote his thesis on Dada and Surrealism, interviewing many of the prominent figures of the 20th century avant-garde in Japan in the process such as Katsue Kitazono, Shūzō Takiguchi, Kōichi Kihara, and Sansei Yamanaka.